laustindasauce/twitter-bot/README.md

   * Secret Key ID

 **Redis Setup**
-* Download redis and activate your redis server a simple youtube search will do
+* Download redis and activate your redis server, a simple youtube search will do
 * Start running your redis-server
 * Next open your redis-cli
   * Be sure to change the requirepass within your config to secure your server